Skiing on a Piece of American History

 Wagner: How did you get into this business?

 East: I was in the climbing, backcountry skiing, avalanche forecasting biz, and I’d been doing that for such a long time, it tricked me into the movie biz.
 I became a movie rigger, doing technical rigging and alpine safety and avalanche forecasting.
-Then, when I had my first child, I decided I wanted to be an at-home dad, so I started American Antique Lumber
+Then, when I had my first child, I decided I wanted to be an at-home dad, so I started American Antique Lumber.

 The "Patriot Oak" veneer comes from a recycled barn in Ohio.